Sixto A. Wagan, Jr.

 Facilitating change at the juncture of art, community, and equity.

-Sixto Wagan is the Project Director for the BIPOC Arts Network and Fund (BANF), a community-led collaborative fund and a resource network guided by arts leaders, practitioners, and funders.
+Sixto Wagan is the Executive Director for the BIPOC Arts Network and Fund (BANF), a community-led collaborative fund and a resource network guided by arts leaders, practitioners, and funders.
 Wagan leads the $12.6M initiative to build a more vital BIPOC arts ecosystem in Greater Houston by devising equity-focused and community-led resource initiatives and evaluation methodologies.
-In three years, BANF invested over $8 million in more than 150 organizations, artists, and artist collectives dedicated to supporting and celebrating Houston’s communities of color.
+In three years, BANF invested over $10 million in more than 175 organizations, artists, and artist collectives dedicated to supporting and celebrating Houston’s communities of color.

-Wagan completed a Master’s Degree in Teaching focusing on multi-disciplinary curriculum development.
-Artistically, Wagan has a degree in visual art, studying drawing and printmaking with Karin Broker and painting with Bas Poulos.
-He co-founded QuAC: The Queer Artist Collective in 1996, a performance collaborative of multi-gendered, multi-ethnic queers.
-They created 17 original full-length productions in 3 years and queered non-traditional art spaces with creative actions and open mics.
+Wagan holds a Master’s degree in Teaching with a focus on interdisciplinary curriculum design.
+He earned his undergraduate degree in visual arts, studying drawing and printmaking under Karin Broker and painting with Bas Poulos.
+A committed artist and cultural agitator, Wagan co-founded QuAC: The Queer Artist Collective in 1996 with DN Bashir, a dynamic, intersectional performance collective that produced 17 original full-length works in three years and activated non-traditional spaces with queer creative expression.